Abbiechebet/Abbiechebet/README.md

-<h1 align="center">Hi 👋, I'm Abigael Chebet</h1>
+<h1 align="center">Hello 👋, I'm Abigael Chebet</h1>
-<h3 align="center">A passionate software engineer and an incredibly curious person.
-I love collaborating with other engineers to build amazing things.</h3>
+<h3 align="center">I'm a Software Engineer who is currently open to work as a Backend developer, either in -person or remotely.
+I have experience in designing and implementing RESTful APIs, working with database, and ensuring the performance and reliability of server side applications.
+I'm passionate about building innovative and impactful solutions that solve real-world problems, sharing knowledge and others</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abbiechebet&label=Profile%20views&color=0e75b6&style=flat" alt="abbiechebet" /> </p>

 - 🌱 I’m currently learning **more JavaScript Frameworks**

-- 👯 I’m looking to collaborate on more **Nodejs and JavaScript framework Applications.**
+- 👯 I’m looking for help with entry-level opportunities or internships, and open source projects.**

-- 💬 Ask me about **Nodejs, Express and MongoDB**
+- 💬 Ask me about **Nodejs, Express, Git, Github and MongoDB**

 - 📫 How to reach me **abigaelchebet85@gmail.com**